Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/ImageUpload.md

 Also we want predictable memory usage, you don't want 1GB memory usage spikes.

  # Uploading Textures - The Good Way

-Before we get into this I should note that its irrelevant and triviality what we create and where, as its completely user configurable, the article focuses on getting very large resources in possibly unsupported formats across a fixed size reusable multithreaded staging buffer its not a benchmark or analysis of best heap and memory type for a staging buffer.

 1. Our tool, unlike the simple method, creates a single host-mappable buffer (default 64MB) in DEVICE_LOCAL memory if possible and creates a "range allocator" over it or as we like to call it `GeneralpurposeAddressAllocator`, which basically allocates you an offset+size into the buffer.
 The size of this buffer may be much more than the texture you want to upload or much less, that doesn't matter to our tool.